Azure-Samples/dapr-store/README.md

 The main elements and microservices that make up the Dapr Store system are described here

-Each service uses the [Go REST API Starter Kit & Library](https://github.com/benc-uk/go-rest-api) as a starting basis, lots of the boilerplate and repeated code is located there.
+Each service uses the [Go REST API Starter Kit & Library](https://github.com/benc-uk/go-rest-api) as a starting basis.
+Most of the boilerplate and base code for handling requests and generally acting as a RESTful HTTP endpoint is handled by this package.

 ## Service Code